JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 Next we will create a couple of plugins that will help Semantic Kernel perform the retrieval for us.

-## Create a Plugin to Peform Retrieval for Us
+## Create a Plugin to Perform Retrieval

 1. In the **PdfChatApp** project folder, create a new folder named **Plugins** and add a file named **DbRetrieverPlugin.cs** to it.